quantifiedcode/python-anti-patterns/docs/correctness/no_exception_type_specified.rst

             result = a / b
         except ZeroDivisionError:
             print "Type error: division by 0."
+        except TypeError:
-        except TypeError: # e.g., if b is a string print "Type error: division by '{0}'.".format(b)
+            # E.g., if b is a string
+            print "Type error: division by '{0}'.".format(b)
-        except Exception as e: # handle any other error print "Error '{0}' occured.
+        except Exception as e:
+            # handle any other exception
+            print "Error '{0}' occured.
 Arguments {1}.".format(e.message, e.args)
+        else:
-        else: # executes if no error occured print "No errors"
+            # Excecutes if no exception occured
+            print "No errors"
+        finally:
-        finally: # Executes always
+            # Executes always
             if result is None:
-                print "Setting result to 0"
                 result = 0

         return result